Frequently Asked Questions: Submissions

 I want to submit my film to the Dendy Awards competition, but I’d also like it to be considered for the general Festival.
 Is this possible, and do I have to fill out two online forms or make two separate payments?

 Australian productions eligible for Dendy Awards should only submit to that competition.
-If you are not a finalist in the Awards and your film meets the eligibility criteria for a general Festival screening, you do not need to fill out a second submission online.
-Your film will be automatically considered for the general Festival program (if it meets all the criteria for the Festival) at the same time as it is considered for the Dendy Awards.
+If you are not a finalist in the Awards and your film meets the eligibility criteria for a general Festival screening, you don’t need to fill out a second submission online – your film will be automatically considered for the general Festival program (if it meets all the relevant criteria) at the same time as it is considered for the Dendy Awards.

 If I enter my film in the general Festival program, is it automatically considered for the Dendy Awards?